Taguchi Robust Design for Product Improvement

 used.
 For the outer (noise) array, a 2 level full factorial design is applied.

-Add a new standard folio in DOE++ by choosing Project
+Add a new robust design folio in DOE++ by choosing

-2 noise factors, it has 4 combinations for the noise condition.
+2 noise factors, the following 4 noise conditions (i.e.,

 Analysis and Results